TrailBlazersInc/TrailBlazers/documentation/M3_Requirements_and_Design.md

     - **Primary Actors**: User(s)
     - **Main Success Scenario**:
         1. User clicks on an User Profile
-        2. User sends a connection request or message to create a chat join a group chat with the jogger.
+        2. User sends a connection request or message to create a chat or join a group chat with the jogger.
         3. If the jogger accepts, the system confirms the connection, allowing further communication.
     - **Failure Scenarios**:
     - 2a.
+Jogger/Group does not exist: Display "Error: Group/Jogger does not Exist"
-User is not connected to the internet
+    - 2b.
+User is not logged in: Display "Error: Please Log in again"
+    - 3a.
+Jogger/Group Reports user attempting to join: "Error: Could not connect with Joggers"

 5. **Reporting Users**<a id="fr1"></a>:
    - **Description**: Users can report inappropriate behavior or content within the app.
 This report is sent to the admin panel for further review.